wazuh/wazuh-documentation/source/user-manual/capabilities/active-response/ar-use-cases/blocking-attacks.rst

   :align: center
   :width: 100%

-If we try to ping the agent from the attacker, we see that it is impossible:
+If we try to ping the agent from the attacker, we see that it's not possible:

 .. code-block:: none